-Join American photographer Amy Shutt and Canadian photographer Brittany Crossman of The Canid Project in August 13-17, 2018 for a canid-centric workshop photographing and learning about the Red Foxes of Prince Edward Island, Canada.
+Join American photographer Amy Shutt and Canadian photographer Brittany Crossman of The Canid Project for a canid-centric workshop photographing and learning about the Red Foxes of Prince Edward Island, Canada.

 Our aim with The Canid Project workshops is to provide experiences that will not just focus on photography, but also on how you can use your photography for conservation and education.
 We also focus strongly on the ethics of wildlife photography.
-Proceeds from this workshop go directly to The Canid Project to help fund educational endeavors and the fox rehab in Louisiana, as well Hope For Wildlife in Nova Scotia.
+Proceeds from this workshop go directly to The Canid Project to help fund educational endeavors and the fox rehab in Louisiana.

-Proceeds from this workshop will go directly to The Canid Project to help fund educational endeavors and the fox rehab in Louisiana, as well as to Hope For Wildlife in Nova Scotia.
+Proceeds from this workshop will go directly to The Canid Project to help fund educational endeavors and the fox rehab in Louisiana.

 Both Amy Shutt and Brittany Crossman have formal and active backgrounds in photography and education.
 See their full bios below.
 Brittany has spent the past few years directing much of her photographic energies into photographing these foxes and developing a keen understanding of their dynamics and behaviors.
 She will offer an educated guiding experience that will allow us to get the best photographs while also respecting our subjects and acting ethically in our approaches.
 As she states in an article she wrote for The Canid Project:

 "Prince Edward Island is a Vulpes vulpes gem.
-The island has a large, healthy urban red fox population, as well as many rural foxes that call places like PEI National Park home.
+The island has a large, healthy urban red fox population, as well as many rural foxes that call PEI home.
 These two options alone give a great variety of photographic opportunities, as well as learning experiences.
 Foxes living in different environments, urban versus suburban, behave quite differently.
 These differences make photographing the island foxes appealing.

 Another alluring aspect of PEI is the color variants of the foxes.
 On the island, there are three red fox pelage colorations: red, cross, and silver".